-The properties adjoining the Site and in the neighborhood surrounding the Site include residential, commercial and industrial properties.
-The properties immediately south of the Site include residential properties; the properties immediately north of the Site include a residential property, an access drive to a small commercial plaza and the Xtra Mart Sunoco Gas Station; the property immediately east of the Site is the B. W. Elliot Manufacturing Company parking area; and the properties to the west of the Site include Panko Electric, a residence, and T & C Auto Clinic.
-B. W. Elliot Manufacturing Company, a manufacturer of power transmission products, occupies at the former CAE Electronic facility, an inactive hazardous waste disposal site (Site No. 704015).
+The properties adjoining the Site and, in the neighborhood, surrounding the Site include residential, commercial and industrial properties.
+The properties immediately south of the Site include residential properties; the properties immediately north of the Site include a residential property, an access drive to a small commercial plaza and a gas station; the property immediately east of the Site is the B. W. Elliot Manufacturing Company parking area; and the properties to the west of the Site include Panko Electric, a residence, and T & C Auto Clinic.
+B. W. Elliot Manufacturing Company, a manufacturer of power transmission products, occupies the former CAE Electronic facility, an inactive hazardous waste disposal site (Site No. 704015).